Namrata-Gurung/BloomTraversalSystem/README.md

 1. Clone/download repository found here:
 https://github.com/Namrata-Gurung/BloomTraversalSystem.git
 2. Navigate to the project folder and open BloomTraversalSystem.uproject.
 If rebuild prompt appears, please click yes.
-3. Enable the required plugins via navigating to Edit tab, Plugins and selecting the PCG pluigns.
+3. If not already enabled, enable the required plugins via navigating to Edit tab, Plugins and selecting the PCG plugins specified above.
 Restart the editor as prompted.
-4. All the main project code is within the PCGEnhanced_TMS plugin folder with changes made in the Third Person Content folder only to ABP_Unarmed and BP_ThirdPersonCharacter.
+4. To view project files and blueprint implementation, navigate to the content browser where the main project code is located within the PCGEnhanced_TMS/ plugin folder with changes made in the Third Person Content folder called content/ only to ABP_Unarmed and BP_ThirdPersonCharacter.

 ### Project Opening

 - The starter map provided in the starter assets should load and the play button can be pressed to view the plugin functionality in action.
 - The level can then be played through and tested.

-- The content drawer, whcih contains all of the files can be found at the bottomof the editor and docked in the layout to access all the code files.
+## Game Scene & Gameplay Testing

+In the game scene, the player character spawns in the the centre of the third person map, provided in the Third Person Starter Assets.
+There is no on screen UI for the main level on startup, however, the inventory can be toggled with the F key and once items have been collected in the game world, the mouse can be used to click on the item for equippal, where spawn response is initiated.

 ## Controls